 * * * * *

 Tired of attacks.
 Don't want to write about this again.
 But it's bound to happen.
-Hopefully, I remain lucky and uninjured.
+Hopefully, I remain uninjured.
 Until then, I'll just keep giving safe rides to my fellow Portlanders.

 Please join me in September for #BANDTOGETHER2025 as we collectively protest attacks on transit workers worldwide.